yas-sim/openvino_japanese_chatbot_youri-7b-chat/README.md

 ## Description
 This is a LLM Japanese chatbot demo program using Intel OpenVINO toolkit.
 The demo uses [`rinna/youri-7b-chat`](https://huggingface.co/rinna/youri-7b-chat) model developed by [Rinna Co.,Ltd](https://rinna.co.jp).
+This program can use either one of 'CPU', 'GPU.0' (integrated GPU), and 'GPU.1' Intel discrete GPU for inferencing.

 ## Requirement
+- At least main memory of 32GB.
+64GB is recommended.

 ## Install prerequisites
 Recommend to use Python virtual env.<br>